 - Ensuring that all TMA drivers are trained and highly qualified.
 It is the responsibility of the TMA drivers to ensure that the TMA or protective vehicles are in a proper position for protecting crew members from errant vehicles.
 The TMA Truck drivers should be alert, attentive, and keep a keen eye on the surrounding traffic and roadway conditions.
 The TMA Truck drivers should be aware of their roles in keeping their colleagues and other vehicles on the road safe.

 - Always have an emergency plan in place if things take a turn for the worse.
 Think about whom to call if someone hits the TMA.
 Hire someone who is trained in CPR and first aid.
 While it is highly unlikely that you’ll experience such an incident but you should still plan for the worst.
 You can track incidents via mobile forms as it’ll allow you to easily capture snapshots of the scene, insert GPS maps, document police details, and store this information securely for instant access.

 About SPA Safety Systems

-SPA Safety Systems in Flanders NJ is a family owned and operated business celebrating over 36 years of serving the construction industry.
+SPA Safety Systems in Flanders NJ is a family-owned and operated business celebrating over 36 years of serving the construction industry.
 We developed our reputation for excellence by providing quality products and superior service.

 You can find an extensive invent of best-in-class and high-performance TMA trucks for Work Zone Safety and Scissor Lift Trucks for sale or rent in New Jersey, PA, NY, CT, RI, and MD.
 We carry an extensive inventory of Truck Mounted Attenuator trucks for sale or rent, and equipment and parts inventory.

 For more information call (973) 347-1101 or visit our TMA trucks web page at https://spasafetysystems.com/ .